 Students are allowed in either school locker area upon arrival to school in order to place coats and books.
-They must return to the Common's Area until 7:45 A.M.
 The student's locker is the property of the school and must be used for the purposes intended: a storage area for books, school supplies, and outdoor garments.